Three Essential Next Steps to be an Effective Sustainable Traveller

-This essential step is inseparable from the second.
+This step is inseparable from the second one.
 Very often (hopefully not as often anymore from my own mouth) I hear people who are concerned about issues ask questions, but do not listen.
-Or are not aware how much their views are also dependent on, simply: what they’re used to.
+Or they are not aware just how much their own views are likewise dependent on, simply, what they’re used to.

-He was right in that the crop itself is likely problematic from a health and dependency standpoint, even if its farming is done impeccably from a sustainability standpoint.
-However, this is the same guy who displayed withdrawal cravings within only a week of having to be sober in Karnataka.
+He was correct in that the crop itself is likely problematic from a health and dependency standpoint, even if its farming is done impeccably from a sustainability standpoint.
+That said, this is the same guy who displayed withdrawal cravings within only a week of having to be sober in Karnataka.

-So while I did agree with his point, when he made snarky remarks in my ear about touring the ‘drug fields’, I felt the need to be calmly supportive, “yes, the vineyards”.
+So, while I did concede his point, when he again made snarky remarks in my ear about touring the ‘drug fields’, I calmly replied, “Yes, the vineyards”.

 I read an article once from aid workers somewhere in Africa.
 They noted how the women had to walk very far to get water for the community.
 So, similar to other places they’ve worked in, they installed wells in the village ‘for them’, so that the women ‘didn’t have to’ do this.

 However, in this particular village, a sort of culture had sprung around the daily water collection activity.
 It was a female outing of sorts – because it naturally gave the women time together without the men!
-So the initiative accidentally removed the reason for something the women liked.
-I’m not sure how it was overlooked!
+So the initiative accidentally removed the reason for something the women liked!

-Tip: Open-ended enquiries are better because you are allowing the other person to freely share.
-As an example, when you ask a local person “Why aren’t there local women out in the streets?” you have already bound that person to your expectation that there should be.
+TRY: Open-ended enquiries are better because you are allowing the other person to freely share.
+As an example, when you ask a local person “Why aren’t there local women out in the streets?” you have bound that person to your expectation that there should be.
 It’s hard to give a good answer to a bad question.

 Ask instead, “I notice there are only men out walking.
 In my country there would be women also.
 What do the women do in the daytime?”
-They will be more likely to tell you what makes sense for them.
+They will be more likely to share their ways with you.

 There are two sides of a coin.

-A lot of material on sustainable travel focuses on things to be aware of to reduce the negative impact of your travel to the host nation (such as tips to avoid generating plastic waste), or to avoid inadvertently driving a negative impact (such as tips to avoid cruel animal tourism).
+A lot of content on sustainable travel focuses on reducing the negative impact of your travel to the host nation (such as tips to avoid generating plastic waste), or to avoid inadvertently driving a negative impact (such as tips to avoid cruel animal tourism).
 These are all on point and necessary.

 But let’s not forget the host nation also derives benefit from travel.
 That’s why tourism is generally welcome.
 Sustainable travel is also about consciously enhancing these positive outcomes of travel.

 The first side is proactive on our part as the traveler.
 We take active action to make our travels more responsible.
-‘Doing something’ is familiar ground, right?
+‘Doing something’ is familiar ground, remember?

-The other side requires yielding to the host, as only the host can define what is a positive impact to them.
-Whether it is your tourism dollars, your time, your skills, your knowledge, your support, or just your jovial company.
+The other side requires yielding to the host, as only the host can define what is a positive impact to them – whether it is your tourism dollars, your time, your skills, your knowledge, your support, or just your jovial company and friendship.

 The effective sustainable traveller tries to achieve both.

 Pin for inspiration!
 For the final article in this series, check out One Key Choice to Sustain the Sustainable Journey.